oscarberonius/alien_invasion/README.md

 Bar has been destroyed by alien 10 and alien 34!
-Once the program has finished, it should print out whatever is left of the world in the same format as the input file.
+Once the program has finished, it should print out whatever is left of the world in the same format as the input file."